 Big Lipped Alligator Moment: In "World's Dumbest Partiers 5", we see a clip of Rob D'Alessandro, an incredibly drunk New York Giants fan, who blubbers like a baby over the team losing... so much so, the Smoking Gun brings Rob in for an interview, and he's still very emotional about it... until they bring in the Giants' Osi Umenyiora to cheer him up.
 Finally, TSG just makes it weird by super-imposing the two of them into a scenery of floating clouds, and playing slow, romantic music in the background.

-The 5th Performers episode starts with a clip of a German DJ.
-One of the commentators mentions "He's available for parties, weddings, and bar...
-Parties and weddings".
+The 5th Performers episode starts with a clip of an eccentric German DJ.
+Mike Trainor comments that he's "Available for weddings, birthdays, and bar mi— ... weddings and birthdays!"

 One of the sequences features a father throwing his baby (in a car seat) out of the car while it's still moving.
 The commentators were not amused.